Regenera Announces Publication of RPh201 Phase 2a Study Data for the Treatment of NAION in the Journal of Neuro-Ophthalmology14/05/19

 “At Regenera, we are committed to developing RPh201 as a promising new candidate to help patients regain function that is lost after CNS damage,” said Jordan Rubinson, Chief Executive Officer of Regenera.
 “The peer-reviewed publication of our Phase 2a study is an important milestone in the development of RPh201 as a potential treatment for NAION.
 We are encouraged by this early data and are hopeful that RPh201 will provide NAION patients with a desperately needed treatment option.
 Having recently received Fast Track designation from the FDA, we remain focused on completing our ongoing Phase 3 study in patients with previous NAION at 12 sites in the U.S. and look forward to reporting top-line data in Q2 2020.”

 The clinical trial in the publication was a Phase 2a, prospective, single-center, double-blind, placebo-controlled trial conducted at the Western Galilee Hospital in Nahariya, Israel.
-The study enrolled 20 participants with previous NAION who were randomized at a ratio of 1.5:1 (RPh201:placebo), and was not powered for statistical significance.
+The study enrolled 20 participants with the previous NAION who were randomized at a ratio of 1.5:1 (RPh201:placebo), and was not powered for statistical significance.
 Study highlights include:

-- RPh201 was generally safe and well tolerated, and the majority of adverse events were mild in severity, with injection site pain and pruritus most common
+- RPh201 was generally safe and well-tolerated, and the majority of adverse events were mild in severity, with injection site pain and pruritus most common

 - Reported serious adverse events (SAEs) were deemed unrelated to the study procedure and treatment